Azure/azure-sdk-for-python/sdk/core/azure-core-tracing-opentelemetry/README.md

 ## Getting started

-You can enable distributes tracing in Azure client libraries by installing configuring the OpenTelemetry SDK.
+You can enable distributed tracing in Azure client libraries by configuring the OpenTelemetry SDK.
 OpenTelemetry is a popular open-source observability framework for generating, capturing, and collecting telemetry data for cloud-native software.

 There are two key concepts related to tracing: span and trace.
 A span represents a single operation in a trace.
 A span can represent an HTTP request,